Connecting theory with practice

 Nichols says “Without the TXCPA society we’d be forging this new path on our own.
 The support and perspective of the society makes provides us with the additional insight we need to build a program that makes a true impact.”

-The Practice Ready program for accounting students is currently in a pilot phase – being offered only to the University of Texas-Dallas in partnership with the TXCPA.
-However, Nichols hopes the program is successful and can be quickly rolled out to other accounting schools.
+The Practice Ready program for accounting students is currently in a pilot phase – being offered only to student members of the TXCPA.
+However, Nichols hopes the program is successful and can be quickly rolled out to other accounting students.

 “I see this program growing.
 Thomson Reuters is committed to developing a program that truly bridges the gap between theory and practice.
 We will act quickly to implement the learnings we gain from this pilot year and continue to build the program.
 Our hope is that one day all accounting students in the U.S. will have access to Practice Ready.”